 Applications and interviews

-The day also involves, for both vac scheme and training contract applicants alike, an hour-long written case study exercise.
+Those who impress are invited to an assessment centre, which takes place virtually and lasts approximately one hour.
 The candidates are given documents to read through and have to respond to a scenario.
 It is said that there is a lot to read, but part of the task is to see how well people manage their time.

 Vac schemers undergo a training contract interview at the end or following their placement.
-This is conducted by two partners and takes the same format as the final one training contract applicants complete on their interview day.
+This is conducted by two partners and takes the same format as the final interview direct training contract applicants complete on their interview day.

 How to wow